 Minimum requirements include:

-- Citizenship: Must be a United State Citizen at the time of application
+- Citizenship: Must be a United States citizen at the time of application.

-- Minimum Age: Must be 21 years of age by academy start date
+- Minimum Age: Must be 21 years of age by the applicable academy state exam date (TCOLE).

 - Hearing: Normal hearing in both ears.